-After the Russian revolution at 1917, many non-communist Russians leave the country in search of a more peacefully place to live.
-French film industry benefited from many Russian artists that entered into the movie business, as art directors like: Serge Piménoff Eugene Lourie, Andrew Andrejev, Pierre Schildneckt, or Leon Barsacq, also Nicolas Wilcke and Paul Minine whom specialized on foreground miniatures.
+After the Russian revolution at 1917, many non-communist Russians leave the country in search of a more peaceful place to live.
+French film industry benefited from many Russian artists that entered into the movie business, as art directors like Serge Piménoff Eugene Lourie, Andrew Andrejev, Pierre Schildneckt, or Leon Barsacq, also Nicolas Wilcke and Paul Minine whom specialized on foreground miniatures.

 When Percy Day leave France to return to England, some art directors like Pierre Schildneckt and French Jean Perrier, begun to execute their own glass paintings for their films.
 Schildneckt moved to Spain when WWII hit France and Nicolas Wilcke became the main specialist on foreground miniatures and paintings.
 French artist Chares Assola, became also a practitioner of foreground paintings, and miniatures tricks.

 Les misérables (1934)